 Without licensed Head Coach: $300

-If you have questions about team registration, please contact Vance McMurry (email@example.com).
+If you have questions about team registration, please contact us at email@example.com.

-In 2012 all Texas teams will be Division II Teams.
-In 2013, if there are 6 or more teams with more than 12 riders, the Texas League may move to two divisions.
-Larger teams (12+) will then be designated Division I, with Division II being made up of smaller teams.
+All current Texas teams are be Division II Teams.
+As the league grows the Texas League may move to two divisions.
+Larger teams (12+) would then be designated Division I, with Division II being made up of smaller teams.

 While Division I and Division II teams do race separately, they are treated equally by the League in all aspects.
 The separation is only intended to provide a fair race environment.

 Teams are awarded points after every League race which count toward the teams’ standings at that individual race and for the overall series.
 Both girls and boys points count toward that team’s overall score.
 However, teams need not have boys’ and girls’ points to score for a race.
 Due to the difference in team size between divisions, Division I teams and Division II teams are scored differently.